Surprising things about popular Christmas market food in France.

-Bretzels, no that’s not a typo, is a specialty of the Alsacian region and another example of German influence over the foods of the area and throughout France.
+Bretzels, no, that’s not a typo, is a specialty of the Alsacian region and another example of German influence over the area’s foods and throughout France.

 The best way to describe it is an Alsatian version of the German pretzel, which you can find at almost every Christmas market across France.
 You can get sweet bretzels, salty bretzels, cheezy bretzels and bretzel sandwiches.

 Tarte Flambée or Flammenkuche is another Alsacien food influenced by German culture, which you’ll find at most Christmas markets.
 You can also find it at most grocery stores and restaurant menus across France.
 It’s extremely popular and inexpensive.
-The first time I had one was at a small market in La Garde, France, and I fell in love with it instantly.
+The first time I had one was at a small market in La Garde, France, and I instantly fell in love with it.

-This Alsacian pizza is composed of a dough rolled out very thinly into the shape of a rectangle or oval.
+This Alsacian pizza is composed of a dough rolled out very thinly into a rectangle or oval shape.
 It’s then covered in crème fraîche or Fromage blanc (never red sauce) and topped with sliced onions and lardons (similar to bits of bacon but better).

-Brioche Bread In The Shape A Mini Man “Manalas or Mannele” de Saint-Nicolas.”
+7) Brioche Bread In The Shape of a mini-man: “Manalas or Mannele” de Saint-Nicolas.”

-Mannele has been part of Alsace’s history since the fifteenth century, and you can find these in many bakeries in the Alsace region of France beginning in December and at Christmas markets in the Alsace region.
+Mannele has been part of Alsace’s history since the fifteenth century.
+You can find these in many bakeries in the Alsace region of France beginning in December and at Christmas markets in the Alsace region.
 In other regions of France, they come in different names such as “les Bonhomme de noel,” which means Christmas guy.
 But the original and the real name is Mannele or Manalas.

 [responsive_video type=’youtube’ hide_related=’1′ hide_logo=’1′ hide_controls=’0′ hide_title=’0′ hide_fullscreen=’0′ autoplay=’0′]https://youtu.be/SaEAAo5SyPU[/responsive_video]